pranav2910/prox-challenge/README.md

 ## 🚀 Usage

-### Step 1 — Ingest Your Documents (skip this step if you are testing this prtotype for Vulcan OmniPro 220 (because both extracted files and json are already included) )
+### Step 1 — Ingest Your Documents (skip this step if you are testing this prototype for Vulcan OmniPro 220 (because both extracted files and json are already included) )

 Place your source files inside the `files/` directory, then run: